Question: Can I use amplified full-length cDNA as input into the Targeted Gene Expression assay?

-The Targeted Gene Expression assay is only supported for use with final libraries generated using the Chromium Single Cell 3’ or 5’ Gene Expression or Visium Spatial Gene Expression solutions.
+The Targeted Gene Expression assay is only supported for use with final libraries generated using the Chromium Single Cell 3’ or 5’ Gene Expression or Visium Spatial Gene Expression for fresh-frozen tissues solutions.

 However, since our bait design algorithm for the Targeted Gene Expression assay produces baits that tile the entire transcriptomic space, these baits can, in theory, also be used to enrich sequences of interest from amplified full-length cDNA.

 If a customer were to attempt this un-supported application, there are a number of factors to consider:

 - The Universal Blockers (PN-2000290), which are a key component in preventing daisy-chain hybridization via sequencing adapters, are optimized for use with final libraries.
 Amplified full-length cDNA molecules are flanked by different adapter sequences than final libraries.

 - The amount of library input has been optimized for use with final libraries, 300ng on average per library.
 Amplified full-length cDNA yields may be below such an amount.